nvmphuong/coccoc-test/README.md

 docker exec  nhp_frontend npm install
 ```

-Open frontend by your docker ip
+Wait few minutes and open frontend by your docker ip
 Open backend by your docker ip with port 8888

 ### Run test